anhlqn/esalert/README.md

 A simple Elasticsearch alert tool written in Powershell.
 Inspired by ElastAlert at https://github.com/Yelp/elastalert

 ## Why?
 My idea is to use Powershell script to query data on Elasticsearch and act on the responses.
-It should be simple enough so that anyone with basic Powershell Elasticsearch knowledge can create a rule within 1 to 5 minutes.
+It should be simple enough so that anyone with basic Powershell and Elasticsearch knowledge can create a rule within 1 to 5 minutes.

 ## What?
 ### Process